2023 Dime Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 The Reverse Of The 2023 Dime

-The reverse displays a central torch symbolizing liberty, flanked by an olive branch on the left and an oak branch on the right.
-These branches represent peace and strength respectively.
+The reverse displays a central torch symbolizing liberty, flanked by an olive branch on the left representing peace, and an oak branch on the right representing strength.
+The torch design is particularly important to collectors because of the Full Bands (FB) designation.

 “UNITED STATES OF AMERICA” curves along the upper rim.
 “ONE DIME” appears at the bottom.
-The motto “E PLURIBUS UNUM” (Out of Many, One) is positioned horizontally across the middle of the design, partially obscured by the torch.
+The motto “E PLURIBUS UNUM” (Out of Many, One) runs horizontally across the middle of the design.

 Other Features Of The 2023 Dime